evelinehong/PTR/README.md

         pixel_coords    #the pixel of the object
-    relationships       #according to the directions, the spatial relationships of the objects projection_matrix   #the projection matrix of the camera to reconstruct 3D scene using depths
+    relationships       #according to the directions, the spatial relationships of the objects projection_matrix   #the projection matrix of the camera to reconstruct 3D scene using depths physics(optional)   #if physics in the keys and the key is True, this is a physical scene.
 ```

 The question file is a json file which contains a list of questions.
 Each question has the following keys: